-PRINT AND DIGITAL MEDIA 2
+YEARBOOK AND PRINT MEDIA 2

 This full-year interactive course continues to feature a wide variety of subject material and experiences.
-Students will plan, produce, and publish the school yearbook and video broadcasts for Seton High School.
-The course offers a myriad of skills, including photography, writing, and graphic design.
+Students will plan, produce and publish the school yearbook for Seton High School.
+The course offers a myriad of skills, including photography, writing and graphic design.
 Students take photos for yearbook content and use computer software to write and design their pages.
-As part of this class, students will also edit and publish pre-recorded material, exploring what it means to make a professional recording of a live event and a narrative story.
-Responsibilities include scripting, presenting, filming, editing, and publishing.
-Experiences will be on- and off-camera.
 Students must receive prior approval from the instructor to enroll in this course and will be required to attend events outside of normal class time.
 Class size is limited.